The Ancestry Composition Report uses two types of reference populations to uncover your ancestry:

 The Greek & Balkan population has the following genetic groups:

 - Bosnia and Herzegovina

 - North Macedonia

 The famously boot-shaped Italian peninsula has been home to modern humans for over 30,000 years.
 In the early Middle Ages, Germanic invaders brought about the fall of the Western Roman Empire, and a northern European genetic signature persists in modern Italians to this day.
 This influence is strongest in the north, while southern Italians share a rich genetic heritage with island Greeks.
 Over the millennia, a number of migrations from around the Mediterranean brought North African and Western Asian ancestry to Italy as well.

-The Italian population has the following recent ancestor locations:
+The Italian population has the following genetic groups:

 Sardinians are outliers in the genetic landscape of Europe, thanks to the geographic isolation of their rugged island home off of mainland Italy.
 Over the centuries, Sardinians resisted assimilation by occupying forces and have managed to preserve a few unique traditions, including Cantu a tenòre, a haunting style of overtone singing practiced to this day.

 The genetic landscape of the Iberian Peninsula – represented today by the people of Spain and Portugal – was influenced by several Mediterranean civilizations, including 800 years of Arabic North African rule.
 Now, a small North African genetic signature is present in Spanish & Portuguese DNA, and over eight percent of Spanish words carry Arabic origins.
 Conquistadors from Portugal and Spain colonized parts of Africa, Oceania, and the Americas, and this ancestry is now relatively common in Latino peoples from Central and South America.

 The Spanish & Portuguese population has the following genetic groups:

 Broadly Southern European